-The Group's accounting policy in relation to provisions for loans and advances is set out in Note 1 to the Annual Report and Accounts for the year ended 31 December 2013 and a summary of provisions may be found in Note 14.
+The Group's accounting policy in relation to provisions for loans and advances is set out in Note 1 of the 2015 Annual Report and Accounts.
+A summary of provisions may be found in Note 14 of the 2015 Annual Report and Accounts.